Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It is itself an EngageUI PC desktop GUI app.
 It can be used to produce a single C++ app codebase
 that can be built to run on Linux, Windows and OSX.
-It has about 15KLOC so it's not too big to understand/modify and loads instantly.
-It is fairly well documented based on its own documentation system.
 ### EngageIDE features
 1. <b>No mouse usage, keyboard-only interface</b>.
 EngageIDE does not use the mouse.
-All of it's editing, building and debugging controls are keyboard based.
+All of it's editing, navigation, building and debugging controls are keyboard based.
 You never need to switch to the mouse while typing out your code
 so it's efficient like Vim, Emacs, Sublime Text and Notepad++.

 2. <b>Efficient code-documentation system</b>.
 Is has a very efficient way of folding code.
 The code is documented inline using C comment blocks